learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 If you see a message ending with "Note: to remove, delete, or uninstall nvm", continue below.

+> **Note:** If `nvm` is not recognized, or you are seeing new errors when
+> restarting the "Ubuntu" application, check out the troubleshooting steps
+> in the **Verify and Troubleshoot your WSL2 Environment
+> Setup** lesson later on in this module.

 ## Install Node.js on Ubuntu

 For our JavaScript labs and lessons, we expect that students use Node.js on